Curriculum Learning: A Survey: Applications of Curriculum Learning

-\textbf{Face recognition.} Lin et al.~\cite{lin2017active} combine the opposing active learning (AL) and self-paced learning methodologies to build a ``cost-less-earn-more'' model for face identification.
+\begin{sloppypar} Lin et al.~\citeyearpar{lin2017active} combine the opposing active learning (AL) and self-paced learning methodologies to build a ``cost-less-earn-more'' model for face identification.
 After the model is trained on a limited number of examples, the SPL and AL approaches are employed to generate more data.
 On the one hand, easy (high-confidence) examples are used to obtain reliable pseudo-labels on which the training proceeds.
 On the other hand, the low-confidence samples, which are the most informative in the AL scenario, are selected, using an uncertainty-based strategy, to be annotated with human supervision.
-Furthermore, two alternative types of the curriculum constraints, which can be dynamically changed as the training progresses, are applied in order to guide the training.
+Furthermore, two alternative types of curriculum constraints, which can be dynamically changed as the training progresses, are applied to guide the training. \end{sloppypar}

-Huang et al.~\cite{huang2020curricularface} introduce a difficulty-based method for face recognition.
-Unlike traditional CL and SPL methods, which gradually enhance the training set with more difficult data, the authors design a loss function that guides the learning through an easy-then-hard strategy inspired from HEM.
-Concretely, this new loss emphasizes easy examples in the beginning of the training and hard samples in the later stages of the learning process.
+Huang et al.~\citeyearpar{huang2020curricularface} introduce a difficulty-based method for face recognition.
+Unlike traditional CL and SPL methods, which gradually enhance the training set with more difficult data, the authors design a loss function that guides the learning through an easy-then-hard strategy inspired by HEM.
+Concretely, this new loss emphasizes easy examples at the beginning of the training and hard samples in the later stages of the learning process.
 In their framework, the samples are randomly selected in each mini-batch, and the curriculum is established adaptively using HEM.
 Furthermore, the impact of easy and hard samples is dynamic and can be adjusted in different training stages.

-Buyuktas et al.~\cite{buyuktas2020curriculum} suggest a classic curriculum batching strategy for face recognition.
-They present the training data from easy to hard, computing the difficulty using the head pose as a measure of difficulty, with images containing upright frontal faces being the easiest to recognize.
-The authors obtain the head pose angle from the absolute sum of yaw, pitch and roll angles.
-Their experiments show that the CL approach improves the random baseline by a significant margin.
+\textbf{Image generation and translation.} Soviany et al. \citeyearpar{Soviany-WACV-2020} apply curriculum learning in their image generation and image translation experiments using generative adversarial networks (GANs).
+They use the image difficulty estimator from \citep{Ionescu-CVPR-2016} to rank the images from easy to hard and apply three different methods (batching, sampling and weighing) to determine how the difficulty of real data examples impacts the final results.
+The last two methods are based on an easiness score which converges to the value $1$ as the training advances.
+The easiness score is either used to sample examples (in curriculum by sampling) or integrated into the discriminator loss function (in curriculum by weighting).